laravel-zero/laravel-zero/readme.md

 <a name="usage"></a>
 ## Usage

 Laravel Zero provides a main command.
 That is the default one of your application, placed in app/Console/Commands/Main.php.
-You should fill in the `signature` and `description` properties of the class, which will be used when displaying your command on the `list` screen.
-The `fire` method will be called when your command is executed.
-You may place your command logic in this method.

 You may review the documentation of the Artisan Console component [on Laravel Official Website](https://laravel.com/docs/5.4/artisan).